-Probable Likelihood of an Adverse Outcome
+Probable Likelihood of an Adverse Outcome:

-As of September 30, 2019 and 2018, the NRC was not involved in a case in which the likelihood of loss is probable.
+As of September 30, 2020, the NRC was involved in a case with the likelihood of an adverse outcome being probable, with the upper limit of the expected loss being \$354 thousand.
+As of September 30, 2019, the NRC was not involved in a case in which the likelihood of loss is probable.

-Reasonably Possible Likelihood of an Adverse Outcome
+Reasonably Possible Likelihood of an Adverse Outcome:

-As of September 30, 2019, the NRC was involved in a case with the likelihood of an adverse outcome being reasonably possible, with the upper limit of the expected loss being \$300.
-As of September 30, 2018, the NRC was not involved in any case with the likelihood of an adverse outcome being reasonably possible.
+As of September 30, 2020, the NRC was involved in three cases with the likelihood of an adverse outcome being reasonably possible, with the upper limit of the expected loss being unknown.
+As of September 30, 2019, the NRC was involved in a case with the likelihood of an adverse outcome being reasonably possible, with the upper limit of the expected loss being \$300 thousand.